AdobeDocs/commerce-events/src/pages/get-started/installation.md

 Use the following procedure to update patch versions of Adobe I/O Events for Adobe Commerce, such as from V1.0.0 to V1.0.1.

-1. Run the following command line to update the eventing modules:
+1. Run the following command to update the eventing modules:

    ```bash
    composer update magento/commerce-eventing --with-dependencies